robertlarkins/preferred-development-practices/C#/Projects/DomainProject.md

 > Company.Product.Domain.Tests.Unit

 ### Location

 Do not use the default location, as this will place the project at the root of the repository.
 Instead select the tests/domain directory.

 ## Analyzers

 If analyzers are used, such as StyleCop then modify the code appropriately.
 For example adding XML documentation.

-## .csproj
-If the TargetFramework is specified in the Directory.Build.props then the TargetFramework in the csproj can be removed.

 ## NuGet Packages

 This project type includes the following NuGet Packages
  - xunit
  - xunit.runner.visualstudio